notnotnescap/mntm-asset-packer/README.md

 # mtm-asset-packer

-An improved asset packer script to make the process of creating and packing asset packs for the Momentum firmware easier.
+An improved asset packer script to make the process of creating asset packs for the [Momentum firmware](https://momentum-fw.dev/) easier.
 This script is designed to be backwards compatible with the original packer while adding new features for a better user experience.

 # Features